FoxoTech/methylcheck/README.md

 ## Quality Control (QC) reports

+#### run_qc()
-The simplest way to generate a battery of plots about your data is to run this function in a Jupyter notebook:
+The simplest way to generate a set of plots about the quality of your probes/array is to run this function in a Jupyter notebook:

 ```python
 import methylcheck
 methylcheck.run_qc('<path to your methylprep processed files>')
 ```

+`run_qc()` is adapted from Illumina's Genome Studio QC functions.

+#### run_pipeline()
+A second, more customizable quality control pipeline is the `methylcheck.run_pipeline()` function. `run_pipeline()` wraps `run_qc()` but adds several sample outlier detection tools.
+One method, multi-dimensional scaling, is interactive, and allows you to identify samples within your batch that you can statistically reject as outliers.
+Note that `methylprep process` automatically removes probes that fail the poobah p-value detection limit test by default; `run_pipeline()` examines where samples with lots of unreliable probes should be disregarded entirely.

+### ReportPDF
 There is also a `methylcheck.qc_report.ReportPDF` class that allows you to build your own QC report and save it to PDF.
+This is most useful if you process multiple batches of data and want to create a standardized, easy-to-read PDF report about the quality of samples in each batch.

 ## Other functions